 1. TALF, Maiden Lane, Maiden Lane II, and Maiden Lane III holdings are recorded at fair value.
 Fair value reflects an estimate of the price that would be received upon selling an asset if the transaction were to be conducted in an orderly market on the measurement date.
 Return to table

-2. Represents the net assets available for repayment of loans extended by FRBNY and "other beneficiaries" of the consolidated LLCs.
+2. Represents the net assets available for distribution to FRBNY and "other beneficiaries" of the consolidated VIEs.
 Return to table

 3. Book value.
 Includes accrued interest.
 Return to table

 4. The other beneficial interest holders are the U.S. Treasury for TALF LLC, JPMorgan Chase for Maiden Lane LLC, and AIG for Maiden Lane II LLC and Maiden Lane III LLC.
 Return to table

 5. Represents the allocation of the change in net assets and liabilities of the consolidated VIEs that are available for distribution to FRBNY and the other beneficiaries of the consolidated VIEs.
 The differences between the fair value of the net assets available and the book value of the loans (including accrued interest) are indicative of gains or losses that would be incurred by the beneficiaries if the assets had been fully liquidated at prices equal to the fair value.
 Return to table

 6. Interest income is recorded when earned and includes amortization of premiums, accretion of discounts, and paydown gains and losses.
 Return to table